Kcstills17/Launch-School-101-Lesson1/RB109/brandi_MockWA.md

 end
 ```

-The issue here lies with that  the collection of `things` is one less in length than the collection of `things`.
-To make this work without error you can modify the break condition to be  `break if i >= colors.length` .
+The issue here lies with that  the collection of `things` is one less in length than the collection of `colors`.
+To make this work without error you can modify the break condition to be  `break if i >= things.length` .
 That way after each  item from `things` has been output the loop can cease

 ```
 colors = ['red', 'yellow', 'purple', 'green', 'dark blue', 'turquoise', 'silver', 'black']